 |Particulars ||No. of Equity Shares |

-|Equity Capital as on April 1 2015 ||20578004 |
+|Equity Capital as on April 1 2019 ||20578004 |

 |Increase/ Decrease during the year ||NIL |

-|Equity Capital as on March 31 2016 ||20578004 |
+|Equity Capital as on March 31 2020 ||20578004 |

 Your Company has only one class of Equity Shares and it has neither issued shares withdifferential rights as to dividend voting or otherwise nor issued shares (including sweatequity shares) to the employees or Directors of the Company under any Scheme.

-PARTICULARS OF LOANS GUARANTEE OR INVESTMENTS:
+PARTICULARS OF LOANS GUARANTEE OR INVESTMENTS U/S 186:

-Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Act and Schedule V of the SEBI (Listing Obligation and Disclosure Requirements)Regulations 2015 (hereinafter referred to as "Securities And Exchange Board Of IndiaListing Regulations 2015")are given in the notes to the Financial Statements.
+Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Act and Schedule V of the SEBI (Listing Obligation and Disclosure Requirements)Regulations 2015 (hereinafter referred to as "SEBI Listing Regulations 2015")are given in the notes to the Financial Statements.

-MATERIAL CHANGES AND COMMITMENTS:
+MATERIAL CHANGES AND COMMITMENT:

-Except as disclosed elsewhere in the Report there have been no material changes incommitments affecting the financial position of the Company between and the End ofFinancial Year to which this financial statements relates onthe date of this Report.
+Except as disclosed elsewhere in the Report there have been no material changes incommitments affecting the financial position of the Company between and the End ofFinancial Year to which this financial statement relates on the date of this Report.
 Therehas been no change in the nature of business of the Company.

 INTERNAL FINANCIAL CONTROLS: